We Finally Have Ecuador Residency: Congratulations to us!!!!

 After we decided to shift gears we went with the investment option, and we now have residency based on that.
-We needed to travel back to Canada to get police reports, and we also had to travel out of the country again (we went to Miami – otherwise we would have been checking flights to Orlando) in order to re-enter on a tourist visa because the visa we were on was running out.
+We needed to travel back to Canada to get police reports, and we also had to travel out of the country again (Miami) in order to re-enter on a tourist visa because the visa we were on was running out.
 The tourist visa bought us the time we needed to finish the residency process.

 Are You Thinking About Getting Residency in Ecuador?

 If you want to get residency in Ecuador make sure you know what paperwork you need before you start the process.
 You can find out all the ins and outs of what is required by contacting the Ecuadorian consulate in your area before you come.
 You should also meet with lawyers on your initial visit here in Ecuador.

 Things can get confusing and frustrating during the process for 3 main reasons.

 1. The Laws Sometimes Change.
 This leaves lawyers scrambling in order to help their clients in the most timely manner possible.
 They may tell you one thing about a certain requirement and while you are working on it, call and tell you something entirely different about that same requirement.
 This is not their fault, they can only work within the parameters of what the government requirements are, and these are subject to change.
 If you find this frustrating, don’t take it out on the lawyers, they don’t make the laws – they just try to help us work within them.